tkennon/pubsub/README.md

 Publishers and Subscribers accept and return `interface{}` values as messages, so it is up to the subscribing goroutine to type cast the received message to the concrete type that is expected.

+## API stability

+`v1.0.0` is tagged and should be considered stable.